 Kefauver-Harris Amendments Revolutionized Drug Development

 President John F. Kennedy hands Sen. Estes Kefauver the pen he used to sign the 1962 Amendments to the Federal Food, Drug and Cosmetic (FD&C) Act.
 Those looking on include Frances Kelsey, second from left, the FDA medical officer who refused to approve the new drug application for Kevadon, the brand name for thalidomide in the United States.
-See this and other historical FDA photos on Flickr.
+Get this and other FDA history photos on Flickr.

 On this page: